CDPGuidesSupport

 Integration with Advertising Destinations

-The impression pixel is designed to work seamlessly with advertising destinations for view-through conversion tracking and attribution.
+The impression pixel works with advertising destinations for view-through conversion tracking and attribution.
 When you configure the impression pixel with advertising destinations, conversion events can be matched back to ad impressions, enabling accurate attribution reporting.

 Supported Destinations